Connector Customization

-• Starting and ending points of a connector can be decorated with some customizable shapes like arrows, circles, diamond, or path.
-The connection end points can be decorated with the sourceDecorator and targetDecorator properties of the connector.
+The connection end points can be decorated using the sourceDecorator and targetDecorator properties of the connector.

-• The shape property of sourceDecorator allows to define the shape of the decorators.
-Similarly, the shape property of targetDecorator allows to define the shape of the decorators.
+The shape property of sourceDecorator allows defining the shape of the source decorators.
+Similarly, the shape property of targetDecorator allows defining the shape of the target decorators.

 The following code example illustrates how to create decorators of various shapes.